Affiliate Gear Editor

 Backpacking Sleeping Bags Buyer’s Guide

-What Is a Backpacking Sleeping Bag?
+What Makes a Backpacking Sleeping Bag?

 Although any type of sleeping bag can technically be used for backpacking, you’ll have the best experience with a backpacking-specific sleeping bag.
 Backpacking sleeping bags are designed to be lightweight, pack down small, and deliver exceptional warmth for the weight.
+Typically, we find backcountry-specific bags are filled with down, as it is more compressible and lighter when compared with the insulative properties.
+More below!

-Types of Insulation in Backpacking Sleeping Bags
+Types of Insulation

 There are two types of insulation used in sleeping bags: down and synthetic.
 Each has its own set of pros and cons.
 Some sleeping bags use a blend of both.